baldurbjarnason/this-is-not-a-book/Choose_your_structural_grammar/More_than_one_genre.md

 The hypertext that you read and enjoy vastly outnumbers the games you play because hypertext is how the web and apps tell stories.

-And almost everything we do on the web and in apps is storytelling.
+Almost everything we do on the web and in apps is storytelling.

 Facebook’s a story.
 Twitter’s a story.
 Blogs are stories.
 Every website, every app, every chat platform, they’re all hypertext and they are all